 We have audited Novatel Wireless, Inc.'s internal control over financial reporting as of December 31, 2008, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Novatel Wireless, Inc.'s management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Item 9(A) Management's Annual Report on Internal Control over Financial Reporting.
+Novatel Wireless, Inc.'s management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Item 9(A) Management's Annual Report on Internal Control over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.